x-Code-x/sdmx-prototype-json/json-slice/json-slice-field-guide.md

 ##### description

 *String* *nullable*.
-Description provides a plain text, human-readable description of the value.
+Description provides a human-readable description of the value.
+The description is typically longer than the text provided for the name field.
 Example:

     "description": "Provisional value"